 The trustee should also keep in mind that the legal purpose of the trust is to provide some benefit to the beneficiaries identified in the trust.
 Therefore, the trustee needs to make an independent evaluation and determination that purchasing the house will provide a benefit to the trust generally and to the beneficiaries specifically.
 If purchasing a house is a bad investment, the trustee should not purchase the house for the trust even if authorized to do so by the trust agreement.

-If you are the trustee of your own living trust, then you probably created the trust as a means to avoid probate.
+If you are the trustee of your own living trust, then you probably created the trust as a means to avoid probate in the event of your passing.
 Sometimes it is not necessary place title to the house in the trust in order to avoid probate.
 Instead, you can use a joint tenancy, which is a way to avoid probate by owning property with another person.
 While you are alive, you and the joint tenant are co-owners of the house.
 When you die, title under a joint tenancy automatically passes to the surviving owner.
 No probate is necessary.